Seat Belt Safety

 - Never carry another person on your bicycle

 - Always use hand signals when turning or stopping

 - Look out for cars at cross street, driveways, and parking places

 - Be careful when checking traffic and don’t swerve when looking over your shoulder

 - Give pedestrians the right-of-way

 - Always ride carefully

-Learn more about the problem of bicycle related injuries and what
+Learn more about bicycle related injuries and how you can prevent them: